SEO for Bloggers: A Beginner’s Guide to Meta Tags

 Title tags are arguably the most important of the ones we’re covering in this post because the title is the first impression of your page – both for search engines and potential readers.
 According to Moz, it’s the second most important on-page factor for SEO.
 The only on-page factor more important?
 The content itself.

 While meta descriptions do not directly impact rankings, they have the power to improve click-through rates from SERPs, which can in turn improve your ranking.
-And using the right robot meta tags ensures your content is indexed correctly and can prevent issues with duplicate content.
+Using the right robot meta tags ensures your content is indexed correctly and can prevent issues with duplicate content.

 And don’t forget about social media.